 It is of higher quality than polyester (see picture below), but as you can imagine, it costs more.
 Still, it is considered an inexpensive material.

-Just like any other material, nylon has its weak points.
-After extended periods of continuous machine washing, nylon tends to pill (fuzzballs are formed), moreover, nylon is damaged if exposed to long periods of sunlight.
+But not everything is perfect; just like any other material, nylon has its weak points.
+After extended periods of continuous machine washing, nylon tends to pill (fuzzballs are formed), moreover, nylon is damaged if its exposed to sunlight for long periods of time.

 Nylon accounts for approximately 11% of synthetic production.